 Development Regulations

-The Lakehead Region Conservation Authority administers Ontario Regulation 180/06 as amended by Ontario Regulation 63/13 Development, Interference with Wetlands and Alterations to Shorelines and Watercourses under the Conservation Authorities Act within its Area of Jurisdiction.
+The Lakehead Region Conservation Authority administers Ontario Regulation 41/24 Prohibited Activities, Exemptions and Permits under the Conservation Authorities Act within its Area of Jurisdiction.

-Development within the Approximate Regulated Area may require a Permit from the Authority to confirm that the control of flooding, erosion, dynamic beaches, pollution or the conservation of land are not affected.
+Development within the Approximate Regulated Area may require a Permit from the Authority to confirm that the control of flooding, erosion, dynamic beaches, unstable soil and bedrock are not affected.
 The straightening, changing, diverting or interfering in any way with the existing channel of a river, creek, stream, watercourse or changing or interfering in any way with a wetland will also require a Permit.

 Why is the Regulation Necessary?